peterjmanning/peterjmanning.github.io/projectPage.md

   <img src="images/rr.jpg" alt="Pharma Stock Correlation Research" title="Pharma Stock Correlation Research" width="410">
 </a>
 <br>
-</p>Designed a custom python tool for checking how the movement of one stock over desired time period was absorbed by the market, wrote findings in a paper.</p>
+<p>Designed a custom python tool for checking how the movement of one stock over desired time period was absorbed by the market, wrote findings in a paper.</p>

 [**View Project Details »**](./projects/projName)